denniswon/liquidation-protector/README.md

 * Option Issuance: Minting both Long & Short KI Option Tokens at once by depositing payoff.
 * Payoff: Deposited token to be paid to Long Option Holder or Short Option Holder depending on the event or the maturity.
 * Settlement: If the event is triggered, the payoff is delivered to the Long KI Option Holder, and the Long & Short KI Options are terminated.

+## File structures
+* Knock-in Option parts
+  - contracts/KIOptionFactory.sol
+  - contracts/KIOptionController.sol
+  - contracts/token/KIOption.sol
+  - contracts/token/KIMinusOption.sol
+  - contracts/token/KIPlusOption.sol
+* MakerDAOMock parts:
+A mock of MakerDAO, a project that takes Ethereum as collateral and issues DAI, a stable coin linked to the dollar.
+  - contracts/MakerDaoController.sol
+  - contracts/MakerDaoVault.sol
+* TheGraph subgraphs
+  - graph/ki-oracle
+  - graph/option
+  - graph/optionmarket
+  - graph/vault
+* hardhat tests & tasks
+  - tasks/
+  - test/

+* bot parts(Execution Bot, Redeem Bot, Liquidation Bot:

+(Execution Bot)
+1. when Option Factory contract and Oracle contract emit some events, the Graph nodes listen the events and handle the event data to store.
+2. Executor bot periodically polls the information that returns about oracle market price of ETH and option creation data.
+Then stores them in a redis database.
+3. Executor processes periodically polls the redis database to get a subset of options.
+Processes loop through the options to decide if they are executable according to comparison between a barrier price and the market price of ETH.
+If it fulfills the condition, the code immediately sends a transaction to execute them.

+(Liquidation Bot)
+1. when MakerDAO Vault contract and Oracle contract emit some events, the Graph nodes listen the events and handle the event data to store.
+2. Liquidation bot periodically polls the information that returns about oracle market price of ETH and vault collateral data.
+Then stores them in a redis database.
+3. Liquidator processes periodically polls the redis database to get a subset of vaults.
+Processes loop through the vaults to decide if they are liquidatable according to comparison between a liquidation price and the market price of ETH.
+If it fulfills the condition, the code immediately sends a transaction to liquidate them.

+(Redeem Bot)
+A bot that automatically adds the payoff received from executed options to the MakerDAO collateral for option buyers.
+  - execution_bot/
+  - liquidation_bot/